NoeltHS/Test/lr+-information/punishment-guide.md

 Note the following:
 - Higher ranks may be subject to more severe punishments.
 - All punishments are subject to change depending on the severity of the community member's actions.
+Only SHRs may change a punishment from what is listed below.
 - Lack of awareness regarding the rules does not exempt an individual from receiving a punishment.
 - Certain punishments designated for staff members may also be applicable to non-staff.
 - Not all punishments are explicitly listed in this document.
 It is expected that community members exercise common sense.